MicrosoftDocs/Viva/Viva/learning/search-preferences.md

 - Creating proprietary learning content in your organization for users under a specific provider
 - Prioritizing content that is important for users
-- Prioritizing a provider that is preferred by either admins or the majority of users
+- Prioritizing a provider that is preferred by either admins or most users

 ### Setting details